davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

-We could expand this defintion to mean "stability" for a given dependency configuration, or the sum of the fraction we expect to pass across a range of dependency configurations.
+We could expand this definition to mean "stability" for a given dependency configuration, or the sum of the fraction we expect to pass across a range of dependency configurations.
 Usually this is a belief statement, that is, a prior given what we know about a particular library.
 It may depend on our past experience with the library.

 +++